hipe/tmx/task/doc/issues/008-synthesis-dependencies.md

-arbitrary new parameters, it seems that it indeed it should be modeled as an isolated graph (because a task with different parameters is indeed a different task). but this must be used with some caution: know that tasked depended on by a "call" will get executed redudantly from those behind the task that makes the call.
+arbitrary new parameters, it seems that it indeed it should be modeled as an isolated graph (because a task with different parameters is indeed a different task). but this must be used with some caution: know that tasked depended on by a "call" will get executed redundantly from those behind the task that makes the call.